 With hospitals, college dorms, hotels and even schools reporting bed bug problems, it’s only natural for people to become more cautious.
 Don’t be fooled though — bed bugs have been around for a loooong time, but media attention is making the public — particularly those who have never had to deal with these pests — more aware of the problem.

-Here are some tips to help you avoid exposure to bed bugs when you bring new furniture into your home:
+Here are some tips from my friends at Orkin Termite Control Services to help you avoid exposure to bed bugs when you bring new furniture into your home:

 Inspect used pieces carefully

 You all know that I am a huge fun of used furniture from thrift stores, consignment stores, yard sales and curbside finds.
 However, the reality is that you have no idea of the conditions in which these pieces were housed before you find them.
 I would recommend inspecting a piece as carefully as possible before deciding to purchase.
 There is no guarantee you’ll find beg bugs even if they are present, but you’ll never know if you don’t check.
 After you bring a piece home, store it away from your main living areas until you’ve had time to clean it thoroughly, perhaps in a basement, garage or patio.
 If it is an upholstered piece, have it steam cleaned.

 Reupholster used pieces quickly